 After participation in a National Youth Leadership Training course, a Scout may apply to serve on staff.
 If you enjoyed NYLT, and you want to make sure other Scouts have the same rewarding experience, then staffing may be for you.
 It is a lot of fun, but also requires dedication to hard work and preparation.
 Conducting NYLT takes a great deal of planning, plenty of inspiration, and the enthusiastic participation of many dedicated people.
 The rewards for participants, staff, and the Scouting Movement are tremendous.

 There are opportunities for those who have completed the course to become a staff member for NYLT.
-If Scouts are still active in Scouting, are highly motivated, are hardworking, and would like to be considered for a position on a future NYLT staff, they must first complete a staff application, and then register for a youth staff interview:
+If Scouts are still active in Scouting, are highly motivated, are hardworking, and would like to be considered for a position on a future NYLT staff, they must first complete a staff application, and then participate in a youth staff interview:

 Click Here to Download a Staff Application

-Any youth that is of the age of 14 or older that has attended NYLT as a participant and a is leader in their unit may submit an application for a possible staff position.
-Please note, a youth staff member may only serve on staff one time per year.
+Any youth that is 14 or older who has attended NYLT as a participant and a is leader in their unit may submit an application to be considered for a staff position.
+Please note, staff service is for a single course, and does not continue from course to course.

 Minimum requirements for youth staff members include: